How to Use the SIP Calculator

 Step 2: Select Your Investment Duration

-- 20-30 years: Long-term goals like retirement planning
+- 20–30 years: Long-term objectives

 Step 3: Enter Expected Annual Return Rate

-- Debt Mutual Funds: Typically offer 6-8% with lower risk and volatility
+- Debt Mutual Funds: Typically around 6–8%

 Step 4: Review Your Projected Wealth